Fly Away (The Following): Summary

-Mark knocks Luke's door who tries to keep Mark out saying that he and Gisele are exploring their friendship.
+Mark knocks on Luke's door, who tries to keep Mark out saying that he and Gisele are exploring their friendship.
 Mark enters the room and discovers Gisele's dead body, as Luke reveals she was killed by Ryan Hardy.

 Meanwhile, Agent Mendez and Weston discuss Weston's involvement with the case as she suggests he take some time off if needed.
 Back at the motel, Max helps Ryan patch up his wound from the fight with Luke.
 Ryan calls Weston and fills him in on what occurred, also suggesting he and the FBI come to Connecticut, where Max and Ryan believe Lily's group to be hiding out.
 Weston leaves to meet up with Max and Ryan alone.

 After Lily and Joe spend the night together, Lily suggests to Joe that her family, Joe, Emma, and Mandy all go to her home in Venezuela.
 Joe hesitantly agrees.
 Ryan, Max, and Weston find Luke at a field near Lily's home.
 Weston hits Luke with a large piece of wood and they manage to handcuff and get him into their car, when Weston continues assaulting Luke with his fists as Luke tells Max that he'd enjoy killing her and doing things to her body.
 Ryan calls Lily and offers her a trade of her son Luke in exchange for Joe, to which Lily agrees.

 Lily offers Joe a drink and begins to tell him of Ryan's proposed trade.
 As the conversation continues, Joe falls to the ground, as Lily drugged his drink.
 Lily informed her daughter Radmilla to kill Emma and Mandy if they cause any problems while her and Mark leave.
 Upon arrival, Lily leaves the car with a hostage wearing a Joe Carroll mask.
 After Weston slashed Lily's car tires, Max gives Luke up and Lily gives her hostage up and she runs off with her sons.